But this period for President Donald Trump has been a rocky one, dominated by mounting Russia problems.

 , including that Russian operatives had compromising information on Trump.

-On Friday last week, US investigators said they had corroborated some details
+In February, US investigators said they had corroborated some details

 in the 35-page document, compiled by a former British intelligence agent, through intercepted communications, giving some weight to the veracity of at least parts of the document as other allegations are investigated.